mimoduo/mimogear/docs/pug/regions.md

 #Regions

-Regions are included within the main pug template and as a result included on every page.
+Regions, common structural elements, are included within the main pug template and as a result included on every page.

 ##Footer